tikv/rfcs/text/2019-02-26-tikv-client-command-line.md

   distinction between management tools and clients.
 * (*No REPL, or only REPL*).
 We may chose to not have a REPL mode, or we may chose to *only* have a REPL mode.
-* (*A different timestamp handling for one-off mode*).
-We may find the way we handle timestamps in transactional one-off mode to be unwieldly.
-Perhaps there is a better way.

 ## Unresolved questions